 with, we recall, $z^2<0$.
 Result (\ref{pseudoQpdf}) is the quark pseudo PDF.
 We can simplify this result further using the approximation $\Gamma(1+\aleph(\gamma))\sin[\pi\aleph(\gamma)/2]\simeq {\pi\over 2}\aleph(\gamma)+ \calo(\bar{\alpha}_s)$.
 However, in plotting this result we will not take into account such approximation.

 The integration over the parameter $\nu$ can be evaluated in saddle point approximation.
 Using again $\aleph(\gamma=1/2) = \bar{\alpha}_s 4\ln 2$ and

 we have

 where we can use again $\Gamma[1+\bar{\alpha}_s 4\ln 2]\sin\!\big[2\pi\bar{\alpha}_s\ln 2\big] \simeq 2\pi\bar{\alpha}_s\ln 2 + \calo(\bar{\alpha}_s)$.
 We observe that the behavior of the pseudo-PDF in the BFKL limit is primarily dictated by the well-known exponentiation of the Pomeron intercept, which effectively resums the logarithms of $1/x_B$.
-This observation is further corroborated by Fig. \ref{Fig:Quarkpseudo-num-vs-sadd-vs-twist}, in which we present the results from Eq. (\ref{pseudo-quarkBFKL}) along with the numerical evaluation of (\ref{pseudoQpdf}).
-The comparison demonstrates the efficacy of our saddle point approximation as described in Eq. (\ref{pseudo-quarkBFKL}).
+This point is described in Fig. \ref{Fig:Quarkpseudo-num-vs-sadd}, in which we present the results from eq. (\ref{pseudo-quarkBFKL}) along with the numerical evaluation of (\ref{pseudoQpdf}).
+The comparison demonstrates the efficacy of our saddle point approximation as described in eq. (\ref{pseudo-quarkBFKL}).